Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

 I decided to invest on Tailwind because of all the glorious reviews.

-It took a while for me to get the hand of it because it was very confusing at first (even with the tutorials they offer).
+It took a while for me to get the hang of it because it was very confusing at first (even with the tutorials they offer).

 I’m a slow learner.